 Shareholder Servicing Fees.
-The Fund has adopted a Shareholder Servicing Plan with respect to Class I Shares, under which the Fund is permitted to pay as compensation to qualified recipients up to 0.10% on an annualized basis of the average daily net assets of the Fund attributable to Class I Shares (the "Shareholder Servicing Fee").
-The Shareholder Servicing Fee is paid out of the Class I Shares' assets and decreases the net profits or increases the net losses of the Class I Shares.
-Class W Shares and Founders Shares are not subject to the Shareholder Servicing Fee.
+The Fund has adopted a Shareholder Servicing Plan with respect to Class I Shares and Class C Shares, under which the Fund is permitted to pay as compensation to qualified recipients up to 0.10% on an annualized basis of the average daily net assets of the Fund attributable to Class I Shares and up to 0.25% on an annualized basis of the average daily net assets of the Fund attributable to Class C Shares (the "Shareholder Servicing Fee").
+The Shareholder Servicing Fee is paid out of the Class I Shares' or Class C Shares' assets (as applicable) and decreases the net profits or increases the net losses of such Class (as applicable).
+Founders Shares are not subject to the Shareholder Servicing Fee.
 See "Shareholder Servicing Plan."

 Distribution and Shareholder Servicing Fee.
-The Fund has adopted a Distribution and Shareholder Service Plan (the "Plan") with respect to Class W Shares consistent with the requirements of Rule 12b-1 under the Investment Company Act.
-The Fund is permitted to pay to the Distributor, or to other qualified recipients under the Plan, up to 0.25% on an annualized basis of the aggregate net assets of the Fund attributable to Class W Shares (the "Distribution and Servicing Fee") as compensation for sale of Class W Shares or the provision of certain shareholder services.
-The Distribution and Servicing Fee is paid out of the Class W Shares' assets and will decrease the net profits or increase the net losses of the Class W Shares.
+The Fund has adopted a Distribution and Shareholder Service Plan (the "Plan") with respect to Class C Shares consistent with the requirements of Rule 12b-1 under the Investment Company Act.
+The Fund is permitted to pay to the Distributor, or to other qualified recipients under the Plan, up to 0.75% on an annualized basis of the average daily net assets of the Fund attributable to Class C Shares (the "Distribution and Servicing Fee") as compensation for sale of Class C Shares or the provision of certain shareholder services.
+The Distribution and Servicing Fee is paid out of the Class C Shares' assets and will decrease the net profits or increase the net losses of the Class C Shares.
 Class I Shares and Founders Shares are not subject to the Distribution and Servicing Fee.
 See "Distribution and Service Plan."